owncloud/ocis/docs/ocis/adr/0030-user-generated-client-keys.md

 ### oCIS proxy middleware with micro store

-We use the built-in micro store to save generated access keys.
+We use a micro store implementation to save generated access keys.
 Generated access keys will have a scope attached to limit access to oCIS services or endpoints.

 These scopes need to be defined - for ccs it would be sufficient to use /ccs/ endpoint.